dlstreamer/dlstreamer/docs/source/architecture_2.0/cpp_elements.md

 # ② C++ elements

-Intel® DL Streamer C++ interface allows to develop new functional blocks (source, transform and sink elements) with minimal effort.
+Deep Learning Streamer C++ interface allows to develop new functional blocks (source, transform and sink elements) with minimal effort.
 The interface does not use any of GStreamer types, so elements/blocks written in this interface can be used in both GStreamer-based and non-GStreamer